 - Less likely to be successful (my success ratio of 70% vs almost 100% for resales) - and this is my number that I believe is much higher than "average" based on conversations I have had with respected sources.

 Are there tax considerations with assignments?

-When is there not tax considerations?
+When are there not tax considerations?

 HST is included in the Price for the assignment.
 Like a resale, assignments are priced with HST included.

 Income Tax: Consult a tax expert on this.
 One of the issues faced by the assignor is the tax implications of the profit (if any) on the assignment being taxed as income or capital gains.
-This distinction and the way it is determined makes a huge difference in taxes paid by the assignor.
+This distinction and the way it is determined makes a significant difference in taxes paid by the assignor.
 Again, consult an expert.